 The defroster is driven by the engine's heat and it is operated by the switch on the dashboard.
 It has two speeds and the outlets are in front of the dashboard, under the windscreen.

-Picture 52: Defroster location in the engine room, on the starboard side (1).
+Picture 52: Defroster location in the engine room (1)

 5.9.3 DIESEL HEATER

 See the diesel heater's user manual.